Chart Color Schemes

 While Nyngan - Warren retains a healthy unemployment rate of 3.6%, recent employment declines have impacted its national performance ranking

-Between June 2024 to June 2025, labour force levels decreased by 2.0% and employment declined by 3.4%, causing unemployment to rise by 1.4 percentage points.
-National employment forecasts from Jobs and Skills Australia (May 2025) project growth of approximately 4.8% over five years and 11.0% over ten years for Nyngan-Warren, based on industry-specific projections applied to its current employment mix.
+Over June 2024 to June 2025, labour force decreased by 2.0%, employment declined by 3.4%, causing unemployment to rise by 1.4 percentage points.
+Rest of NSW had an employment decline of 0.1% and labour force growth of 0.3%.
+Jobs and Skills Australia's May 2025 national employment forecasts project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Nyngan-Warren's mix suggests local growth of approximately 4.8% over five years and 11.0% over ten years.

 Frequently Asked Questions - Employment